The CoBA Connection

 The Legacy of the Saluki Spirit

-Ashley Gibson’s story is a reminder that at SIU, we do not just graduate, we evolve.
-We take the hits, we pivot, and we pay it forward with purpose.
-“It doesn’t have to be this hard,” Ashley notes, reflecting on her career.
-By bridging the gap between financial support and lifelong mentorship, she is making the path smoother for future Salukis.
-As she continues to visit her parents in nearby Carterville, her presence remains felt in Rehn Hall, not only as a name on a donor wall, but as an active advocate for every student who has ever felt alone in front of a wall.
-In Ashley’s world, the scholarship is the introduction, but the relationship is the real prize.
+By pairing financial support with genuine, long-term mentorship, she is smoothing the path for future Salukis, ensuring that fewer students feel alone when they face their own walls.
+As she continues to visit her parents in nearby Carterville, her presence is felt in Rehn Hall, not just as a name on a donor list, but as an active advocate for student success.
+In Ashley’s world, the scholarship is only the introduction.
+The relationship is the real legacy.

 30 Years.
 Thousands of Students.
 One Indelible Legacy